Major in Communication and Media

 What You’ll Learn

-In the course of your studies, you’ll learn how communication and media plays a fundamental role in how we understand each other, organizations, movements, cultures and mass communication.
+In the course of your studies as a communication and media major at Merrimack College, you’ll learn how communication and media plays a fundamental role in how we understand each other, organizations, movements, cultures and mass communication.

 The communication and media major offers: